Garrett Motion - Cash Flow Machine with 100% Upside Potential

 So, my worst-worst case scenario gives me 20% returns in the next 5 years and 10% returns thereafter.
 I consider this a high enough margin of safety.

-Valuation exercise we performed above was only about their turbo business.
+The valuation exercise we performed above was only about their turbo business.
 At the moment, Garrett is actively investing in their Zero-Emission (ZE) technologies, which include Fuel Cell Compressor, E-Powertrain and E-Cooling Compressor.

-They believe that they can combine their deep technological knowledge in turbo industry (which is highly relevant to the new technologies they invest in) and their strong and collaborative relationships with leading OEMs to successfully bring their Zero-Emission products to the market and deliver $1 bn annual Zero-Emission sales by 2030 (vs current $3.5-4 bn).
+They believe that they can combine their deep technological knowledge in the turbo industry (which is highly relevant to the new technologies they invest in) and their strong and collaborative relationships with leading OEMs to successfully bring their Zero-Emission products to the market and deliver $1 bn annual Zero-Emission sales by 2030 (vs current $3.5-4 bn).

 GTX has already won a lot of contracts: